If you’ve been diagnosed with ALS—or care for someone who has—below are some resources you might find helpful.

 - Support Groups – Connect with others who understand what you are going through and can provide emotional support.

-- ALS Texas Clinics and Centers – Located in Houston, San Antonio, and Austin.
+- ALS Texas Clinics and Centers – Located in Houston, San Antonio, Dallas, and Austin.

 - Assistive Equipment and Technology – Devices that are often helpful to ALS patients and which may be available through our Equipment Loan Program.